 The “Create Inquiry” button on the top right of the screen will create a new Inquiry specifically for that Account for reverification purposes.
 That will act as a one time link that will let you manually run an Inquiry against an Account.

-When you click “More” it will let you edit an Account, redact an Account, or update a tag on that individual account.
+Click “More” to edit an Account, redact an Account, or update a tag on that individual account.

 To understand more about editing or redacting an Account, check out our Help Center.